The Paradox Nobody Talks About

 Mindfulness productivity integration is the opposite of slowing down.
 It’s removing the mental friction that makes work feel slower than it actually is.
 By bringing awareness to how you transition between tasks, execute work, and recover, you’re not sacrificing output.
 You’re building the attention infrastructure that lets you maintain high output without the burnout.

-The research backs this.
-Organizations from Google to the U.S. Army have implemented mindfulness training specifically because it improves workplace performance [2].
-This is evidence-based performance practice.
+The evidence backs this.
+Organizations from Google to the U.S. Army have implemented mindfulness training specifically because it improves workplace performance and reduces burnout [2].
+This is evidence-based performance practice, not wellness theater.

 The Integration Cascade gives you a framework that fits into ambitious work instead of competing with it.
 Tomorrow morning, before you open your inbox, pause for thirty seconds and notice where your attention actually is.
 That single act of awareness is where productivity starts.